Custom JA3

 771,4865-4866-4867-49195-49199-49196-49200-52393-52392-49171-49172-156-157-47-53,0-23-65281-10-11-35-16-5-13-18-51-45-43-27-17513-21,29-23-24,0

-DevTools straight-up won't show you what TLS extensions Chrome put on the wire, and the order it shows is a lie since Chrome shuffles per connection.
-Capture from tls.peet.ws or a passive observer if you want the truth.
+DevTools won't show you what TLS extensions Chrome put on the wire, and the order it does show is misleading since Chrome shuffles per connection.
+Capture from tls.peet.ws or a passive observer for the wire-level truth.

 API

 CustomFingerprint carries the JA3 plus a few uTLS-level extras.
 Setting JA3 flips the session into TLS-only mode automatically.
-Preset HTTP headers stop being applied, so you supply your own per request.
+Preset HTTP headers stop being applied, and you supply your own per request.

 - Go